monopole/scratch/kinflateDemo.md

   namePrefix: app-config
   file: app-init.ini

-# There could be secrets in Base, if just using a fork/rebase workflow
+# There could be secrets in resources, if just using a fork/rebase workflow
 secrets:
 - type: tls
   namePrefix: app-tls